The first commandment of mindful presenting is, to respect your audience.

 She smiled thinking that all was well.

 The old saying ‘practice makes perfect’ is a little misleading.
 You can practice something exhaustively but that doesn’t necessarily make you good at it.
-We owe it to our audience when presenting to practice our presentation on a whole new level.
+We owe it to our audience when presenting to practice our presentation by.

-– The verbal expression of our message.
-How do we actually sound when we express it vocally; what works and what doesn’t work.
+– Understanding, how do we actually sound when we speak.
+What works and what doesn’t work when we express ourselves vocally.

-– The non-verbal expression of our message.
-How do we look, how do we stand, how much eye contact do we make, how do we gesture?
+– Knowing how we look when presenting.
+How do we stand, how much eye contact do we make, how do we gesture?

-I don’t really know anyone who likes sitting through business presentations.
-Most of them are similar and many are boring.
+I don’t know many people who enjoy sitting through business presentations.
 Everyone I know (myself included) likes a good conversation.

 Don’t be the one who is doing all of the talking.

-Ask them questions and give them time to respond.
+Ask your audience questions and give them time to respond.
 Challenge and stimulate their thinking by crafting a conversation rather than a lecture.

-By far the most disrespectful thing you can do to your audience is to insult their intelligence by reading your slides to them.
+The best way to not respect your audience is by reading your slides to them.
 The moment you do so you are telling them that they can’t read.
-If you insist on ignoring this advice then be aware that despite what we have been led to believe, your audience can’t read and listen to you at the same time; not effectively anyway.
+Despite what we have been led to believe, your audience can’t read and listen to you effectively at the same time.

 Use images, make them clear, creative and compelling.